iATSPayments/com.iatspayments.civicrm/README.md

 Requirements
 ------------

 CiviCRM 4.2+.
-These are instructions are based on 4.3, the 4.2 instructions are similar.
-The support for jobs in 4.2/civix is a bit iffy.
+These are instructions are based on 4.3, instructions for other releases are similar.
+The support for jobs in 4.2/civix is a bit iffy and 4.2 support was be dropped in the 1.2.11 release.

 Your PHP needs to include the SOAP extension (php.net/manual/en/soap.setup.php).